Noor-Z1/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning
-Machine learning algorithms implemented in python from scratch.
+This repo contains some basic machine learning algorithms implemented in python from scratch.